umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp3.md

 - Stefik, Mark.
 "Letting Loose the Light," in the book *Internet Dreams*, available from the MIT Press.
 This lays out the basic idea of trusted systems and rights management, and presents the utopian view.
 - {{< anchor "stefik" >}}{{< /anchor >}}———.
 "Trusted Systems." *Scientific American* (March 1997).
 This is a brief synopsis, based on the paper above.
 - Zhao, Jian.
 "Look, It's Not There." *Byte* (January 1997).
 A description of digital watermarking technologies.
-- Bell, Tom.
-[Fair Use vs. Fared Use: The Impact Of Automated Rights Management On Copyright's Fair Use Doctrine](http://www.tomwbell.com/writings/FullFared.html).
+- Bell, Tom. {{% resource_link "eae10b99-047d-457d-90fe-da3f34329f84" "Fair Use vs. Fared Use: The Impact Of Automated Rights Management On Copyright's Fair Use Doctrine" %}}.
 Bell reflects on the copyright regime and argues here that the growth of digital rights management really will erode fair use -- but that it will replace this with a better arrangement.

 ## {{< anchor "other_material" >}}{{< /anchor >}}Other Material

 1994-forever?: The Church of Scientology vs. The Net.
 This interminable series of copyright lawsuits and other antics is notable in demonstrating the lengths to which people can go if they are determined to push intellectual property law to its fullest extent in order to restrict the distribution of information on the Net.
 I stopped following this case in 1995, but even a short summary of the events up to that point deserved a {{% resource_link "1da51e2e-d0af-4ab9-7e27-d5ae3da3fe43" "page of its own" %}}.

-The Electronic Frontier Foundation archives has a section on [intellectual property](https://www.eff.org/issues/intellectual-property/the-term) which is worth browsing for articles and source material.
+The Electronic Frontier Foundation archives has a section on {{% resource_link "257baab5-847c-4aea-b7fe-a4eade3436a1" "intellectual property" %}} which is worth browsing for articles and source material.